geb/geb/doc/manual/src/chapters/080-javascript.md

 ## The “js” object

 The browser instance exposes a “`js`” object that provides support for working with Javascript over and above what WebDriver provides.
-It's important to understand how WebDriver does handle Javascript, which is through a driver's implementation of [`JavascriptExecutor`](javascriptexecutor)'s [`executeScript()`](execscript) method.
+It's important to understand how WebDriver does handle Javascript, which is through a driver's implementation of [`JavascriptExecutor`][javascriptexecutor]'s [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object...\)) method.

-> Before reading further, it's **strongly** recommended to read the description of [`executeScript()`](execscript) in order to understand how type conversion works between the two worlds.
+> Before reading further, it's **strongly** recommended to read the description of [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object...\)) in order to understand how type conversion works between the two worlds.

 You can execute Javascript like you would with straight WebDriver using the driver instance via the browser…